-Virtualization with Xen and KVM
+Virtualization With Xen and KVM

 Xen and KVM virtualized clients can be managed directly in Uyuni.